saadtarik/blogdown/content/posts/2019-04-30-landsatriverchange.md

 ---

 <!--more-->
 Rivers play an important part in the economy of Bangladesh.
 Millions of people rely on river for their daily activities and the eroding nature of rivers has already caused a lot of sufferings.
+Continuous erosion and deposition cause the rivers change their planform.
 In 2013, I finished a class project where I used decision tree classification to identify the changes in river course of the [Padma River](https://en.wikipedia.org/wiki/Padma_River) in Bangladesh.
 The river changed its course over time which is captured by NASA's [Landsat](https://landsat.gsfc.nasa.gov/) missions.
 Later, NASA published a story titled [World of Change: Padma River](https://earthobservatory.nasa.gov/world-of-change/PadmaRiver) visualizing the changes from 1988 to 2018.
-Here, I am reproducing the class project using R from 1989 to 2019 using [Random Forest](https://en.wikipedia.org/wiki/Random_forest).
+I am reproducing the class project here using R to identify the changes in river course from 1989 to 2019 using [Random Forest](https://en.wikipedia.org/wiki/Random_forest).

 # Data Used
 I used Landsat data from 1989 and 2019 to document the changes.
 For simplicity, I selected the images that are free from cloud, at least at the location of the river.
 I clipped the study area with the river using shapefile that I created in QGIS.

 # Load Raw Data
 I stored the raw `.tif` files from Landsat in a raster stack  as `.rda` after clipping the study area only.
-Then loaded data is shown as a composite in the following figure.
+Then loaded data is shown as a color infrared (CIR) composite in the following figure using the band combinations of near-infrared (NIR), red, and green.
 ```r
 load("Raw_Data/landsat.rda")
 R <- 5